OpenBMB/RepoAgent/README.md

 - [x] Implement Black commit
 - [ ] **Bi-direct reference**  Construct Bi-directional reference topology
 - [ ] **chat with repo** Chat with the repository by giving code and document at the same time
-- [ ] Generate Readme.md automatically combining with the global documentation
+- [ ] Generate README.md automatically combining with the global documentation
+- [ ] **Multi-language support** Support more languages like Java, C or C++, etc.
+- [ ] Local model support like Llama, chatGLM, Qianwen, etc.
+- [ ] Automatically generate better visualizations such as Gitbook

 # 🇺🇳 Supported Language
 Set the target language with the two-letter language codes (ISO 639-1 codes), Click on the 'Languages List' section below to expand the list of supported languages.